 Only with a compelling and engaging story can you get an effective content plan.

-A story must be accompanied by the right means, consistent with the marketing objectives and the editorial plan.
+A story must be accompanied by the right means, and consistent with the marketing objectives and the editorial plan.

 For this reason, the next step after storytelling is the identification of the most effective means to disseminate one’s content and involve the target market.